-Getting Ready for Your IVF procedure:
+Getting Ready For Your IVF Procedure

 - Bring your records to your first new patient appointment and complete a medical history form